hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

-## a deprecated interplay, here for posterity and to exercise thought
+## a deprecated interplay 4, here for posterity and to exercise thought:

 in [#012.F.B] we introduced the general idea of "extroverted" associations as those associations that need special, inductive activation rather than